gurditsingh/hydeout/_posts/test.md

 		![DW](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/round-robin-mpp.png?raw=true)

- 3. **Hash Distributed Table :** This uses a hash function to assign each row to one distribution.
+ 3. **Hash Distributed Table :** This uses a hash function to assign each row to one distribution or node.
+In the table definition, one of the columns is designated as the distribution column.
+The hash function uses the values in the distribution column to assign each row to a distribution.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3NjAyMDE1MCw1Mzg4NTI5ODYsMjc0NT
+eyJoaXN0b3J5IjpbLTIwNjU0NDk5MTUsNTM4ODUyOTg2LDI3ND
-cxMjA3LDEwODI5MDM2MDksMTcwMDU5OTU1MCwxNTk3OTA2ODAs
+U3MTIwNywxMDgyOTAzNjA5LDE3MDA1OTk1NTAsMTU5NzkwNjgw
-LTE3OTA5MDMyNjEsMTI3MTYxOTc2LDMxMTUzMzk0NiwzNTgwOD
+LC0xNzkwOTAzMjYxLDEyNzE2MTk3NiwzMTE1MzM5NDYsMzU4MD
-g2MzQsLTYxNDI5NjA4NiwtMjA4Njg4NDc5MiwzMTgyMTA0Njgs
+g4NjM0LC02MTQyOTYwODYsLTIwODY4ODQ3OTIsMzE4MjEwNDY4
-LTkzMjU0NTA2MywtMTA0MDM0NTcyOSwtMjk3Mzc2NDE1LDExMT
+LC05MzI1NDUwNjMsLTEwNDAzNDU3MjksLTI5NzM3NjQxNSwxMT
-YwMTI3NjksLTYxODE0Nzk5NiwtMTkyMDE0ODg0NSwtNTE2MzY0
+E2MDEyNzY5LC02MTgxNDc5OTYsLTE5MjAxNDg4NDUsLTUxNjM2
-NzgyXX0=
+NDc4Ml19
 -->